 The genius ones are nerds

-with trouble getting along with people or worse, have anti-social or personality disorders.
+with trouble getting along with people or worse, have social or personality disorders.
 The hard-working ones are workaholics who let their family relationships slide

 because they're never home.
 The overworked and nervous ones dabble in drugs and court substance addictions (or blood.